HansF/evesta/terms.md

 4.5 Evesta receives personal data of the User via the Ticket service platform.
 When using the Ticket service, the following personal data of the user is collected:
-a) First and last name;
+* First and last name;
-b) Street and number, postal code, town and country;
+* Street and number, postal code, town and country;
-c) E-mail address;
+* E-mail address;
-d) Telephone number;
+* Telephone number;
-e) IP address of the internet connection solved by the device used;
+* IP address of the internet connection solved by the device used;
-f) Information collected by cookies;
+* Information collected by cookies;
-g) Other information of the user account;
+* Other information of the user account;
-h) Behaviour on websites.
+* Behaviour on websites.

 4.6 Evesta’ purpose for processing personal data is the delivery of Ticket(s) to the Users.
 The principle used for this is the permission of the User, the execution of the Agreement and/or that